Magnic0/Magnic0/README.md

 - 🎨 You can find my art on my [Artstation profile](https://www.artstation.com/magnico/), as well as my [Instagram](https://www.instagram.com/magnic0/) for some ongoing projects.

-- ⚡ Fun fact: I love video games, so I'm probably going to code some anytime.
+- ⚡ 2 fun facts: I love video games and music, my favorite game is The Last of Us and my favorite band is Red Hot Chili Peppers!

 # 📚Here's my coding study progress: